eXpServer/expserver.github.io/docs/guides/resources/linux-epoll.md

     -   The timeout specified in `epoll_wait()` expires.

-    -   The call is interrupted by a signal.

 When an I/O event occurs on any monitored file descriptor:

 -   The kernel wakes up the thread sleeping in this wait queue.